awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

    curl -XDELETE 'domain-endpoint/_all'
    ```

-   However, if you don't plan to restore all indices, you can just delete one:
+   However, if you don't plan to restore all indexes, you can just delete one:

    ```
    curl -XDELETE 'domain-endpoint/index-name'